Riding Lessons, Horse Training, and Colt Starting

 Work With Distractions

-By observing the horse, working with them in the round pen, journaling, and practicing short guided meditations, Horse(wo)manship participants learn that horses can be the greatest teachers in the lessons of our lives.
-In my experience watching horses, they work through these very same themes within their own herds, and to become a horsewoman is to become a part of their herd.
-In the Horse(wo)manship work, we learn about and actually practice working through the challenging themes in our lives that keep us from living a life of lightness, freedom, and full presence in our authentic selves.
+By observing the horse, working with them in the round pen, journaling, and practicing short guided meditations, Horse(wo)manship participants learn that horses can be the greatest teachers for the lessons of our lives.
+In the Horse(wo)manship work, we learn about and actually practice working through the challenging themes in our lives that keep us from living a life of lightness, freedom, and full ownership of our own authentic selves.